List of Wrexham A.F.C. players: Players

 Gordon Gunson made 149 appearances across two spells with Wrexham in the 1920s and 1930s.

 Billy Rogers played 197 times for Wrexham during a six-season tenure.

 Alan Hill appeared 267 times for Wrexham between 1975 and 1983, winning the Third Division title in 1978.

 John Lyons started his career at Wrexham in 1975 and played for the club 115 times.

 Andy Marriott is the goalkeeper with the second-most appearances at Wrexham, with 269 appearances in the 1990s.

 Deryn Brace played 118 times for Wrexham.

 Peter Ward ended his playing career with Wrexham, appearing 161 times for the club.

 Andy Morrell is Wrexham's 11th highest goalscorer of all time, with 96 goals.

 Darren Ferguson was captain when Wrexham won the EFL Trophy for the first time in 2005.

 Lee Trundle was a mainstay during the 2001–02 and 2002–03 seasons, making a total of 111 appearances for the club.

 Dennis Lawrence has the most appearances of any non-European player for Wrexham.

 Connor Jennings played over 100 times for Wrexham over the course of just two seasons.

 Akil Wright played 102 times during three years at Wrexham, initially as a loanee.

 Goalkeeper Rob Lainton made 143 appearances between 2018 and 2023.

 Ben Tozer made 141 appearances for Wrexham over a three-year period.

 Ollie Palmer played 156 games for Wrexham between 2022 and 2025, scoring 46 times in all competitions.

 Elliot Lee passed 100 appearances for Wrexham in April 2024.

+James McClean passed 100 appearances for Wrexham in November 2025.

 Players highlighted in bold are still actively playing at Wrexham.